 When courtyard plans first resurfaced in the mid-2000s, Builder magazine did focus group research with homeowners to find out whether they were a keeper.
 We half-expected the research participants to dismiss them as a passing fad.
 Instead, the research unearthed a desire for multiple outdoor refuges – a place off the kitchen to drink morning coffee, an enclosure off the bathroom to practice yoga or take an outdoor shower, and of course a big courtyard in back for parties or evening cocktails.

-House Plans with Courtyards have only gained in popularity since then.
+Courtyards have only gained in popularity since then.
 Initially a response to climate conditions – a way to create shelter from ocean winds or dust storms – their use now transcends environmental concerns.
-When visible and accessible from major public rooms of the house, a courtyard provides “a natural focal point and natural privacy,” says Austin-based architect Janet Hobbs, who specializes in the plans, including 935-14 at the top of this page.
+When visible and accessible from major public rooms of the house, a courtyard provides “a natural focal point and natural privacy,” says Austin-based architect Janet Hobbs, who specializes in plans with courtyards.
 Privacy is key.
 Enclosing the courtyard with three walls limits views to one neighboring home in back, and tall trees and a fence can take care of that.

 Another reason to consider a courtyard home; they afford a better opportunity to enjoy the architecture of your home.
 Sitting in the courtyard provides a three-sided view of the stone, wood, and metal used to construct your house.
 And, you can enjoy similar views from inside the home, assuming the design incorporates an appropriate amount of glass in the right places.
 Those kinds of views aren’t available in the typical rectangular home with a straight-line foundation in the back.